-The ancient celebration of May Day continued throughout the centuries with solemnity through various customs and traditions.
-One of the oldest celebrations was the Anthesteria, the first ancient Greek flower festival.
+The ancient celebration of May Day has continued throughout the centuries through various customs and traditions.
+One of the oldest celebrations was the “Anthesteria,” the first ancient Greek flower festival.

-In the Aegean islands, young girls used to get up at dawn and walk to the wells, carrying the flowers they had picked the previous day.
-They would fill vases with the “water of silence” and return to their homes without uttering a word.
-Later, they washed using the same water.
+In the Aegean islands, young girls would get up at dawn and walk to the local well, carrying the flowers they had picked the previous day.
+They would fill vases with the “Water of Silence” and return to their homes without uttering a word.
+Later, they would wash themselves using the same water.

 Over the centuries, the original meaning of May Day was altered and the ancient Greek customs survived as mere folk traditions.
-May Day is one of the few holidays without any religious content and is celebrated in most European nations.
+May Day is one of the few annual holidays without any religious content whatsoever, and it is celebrated in most European nations.

-Nowadays, in Greece, one of the most popular traditions of May Day finds its roots in antiquity.
-People pick flowers and use them to create a May Day wreath that will hang on their door until it goes dry.
-The wreath making process is supposed to bring people closer to nature, especially in this day and age where people are consumed by their busy city lives.
+Nowadays in Greece, one of the most popular May Day traditions, with its roots in antiquity, is still practiced.
+People pick flowers and use them to create a May Day wreath which will hang on their door until it goes dry.
+The wreath-making process is meant to bring people closer to nature, especially in this day and age where people are preoccupied with their busy city lives.

-In several villages across Corfu, residents walk around holding a cypress trunk, covered with yellow daisies.
-The trunk, also called the Mayoxilo, is encircled in a wreath made from green branches.
-The young men carrying it wear white clothes and red scarves as they walk around the village streets singing songs about May.
+In several villages across the island of Corfu, residents walk in a procession holding a cypress log which is covered with yellow daisies.
+The log, also called the Mayoxilo, is encircled with a wreath made from green branches.
+The young men carrying it wear white clothing and red scarves as they walk around the village streets, singing songs about the month of May.

 Finally, one the most popular Greek May Day traditions which must be mentioned is fire jumping.
 Women of every age gather the night before May Day, after the sun sets, and light a fire using dry branches that they have gathered over the past several days.